Key Question

 Do we need to worry about carbon dioxide?

-Unlikely, Carbon dioxide is plant food.
+Maybe, but carbon dioxide being mostly plant food.
 Calling it 'carbon pollution' is political and not scientifically based.

 Learn more